1066511239/simplechain/README.md

 ## Building the source (just for developer)

-Building sipe which is the simplechain client requires both a Go (version 1.9 or later) and a C compiler.
+Building sipe which is the simplechain client requires both a Go (1.9 <= version <=1.12.9 ) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run
 ```bash